technologiesoutcomes/assignments/assignment6/README.md

 3. Install and configure the MERN stack using the material in this link https://www.linode.com/docs/guides/how-to-create-a-mern-stack-application/

 4. You are implementing the design of two systems that are supposed to talk to each other.
-Come up with five questions that will help you better understand how these systems integrate with each other.
+Come up with five questions that will help you better understand how these systems integrate with each other, that is the <b> the connective tissues </b>.

-5. When building a Three-tier architecture involving a Load balancer and an Auto-Scaling Group what steps would you take to ensure that there is a connective tissue between these two components?
+5. When building a Three-tier architecture involving a Load balancer and an Auto-Scaling Group what steps would you take to ensure that there is a <b>connective tissue </b> between these two components?
 Refer to this document - https://docs.aws.amazon.com/autoscaling/ec2/userguide/attach-load-balancer-asg.html

 6. At what level of the network OSI or TCP/IP stack does the following devices operate?